-As the need for online shopping grew, so too did the number of retailers stepping into email marketing for the first time, while others tried to squeeze even more out of the channel.
+As the need for ecommerce grew, so too did the number of retailers stepping into email marketing for the first time, while others tried to squeeze even more out of the channel.
 But how did COVID-19 impact the way consumers respond to email marketing, and what can retailers learn from it?
-Here are some takeaways and lessons learned from the results of a a recent report.
+Here are some takeaways.

 The world is a different place than it was just a month ago.
 As companies try to maintain their business and stay afloat, many are wondering about the long-term impact of coronavirus on the retail and ecommerce industry.
 Here are some ways the dynamics of retail and services may be impacted in near term and in the years to come.

 The 2019 holiday season has concluded, and once again ecommerce experienced record-breaking sales.
 But what made the 2019 holiday season so successful, and which trends have become the new normal?
 Analyzing the results does no good unless you implement the lessons learned to further your marketing program.

 For years, marketers have said video would be the next evolution in email marketing, but challenges have held it back.
 Now, 98% of email clients support video, the #1 type of content to inspire consumer research, so the time is right to bring new life to your email marketing.
 Here’s how to incorporate video in your email marketing program.

 People love free stuff, and that includes free shipping.
 Shouldn’t you use this powerful incentive to pump up the performance of your holiday emails?
 When preparing your holiday promotions, you’ll want to make it a staple of your strategy.
 Here’s how to incorporate free shipping into your email marketing strategy this holiday season.